mdraminski/CytoMeth/README.md

 104 chr1 135086 135087      CG   0.947      +       19    18    19 135086
 105 chr1 135091 135092     CHH   0.000      -       20     0    20 135092
 ```

+#### BS-Snper results:

+The result files are located in *'/results/bssnper'* directory - for each input sample there are three types of output files:

+- 'SAMPLENAME.bssnper.vcf' - the standard VCF file
+- 'SAMPLENAME.methylation_results.bed' - text file in bed format
+- 'SAMPLENAME.methylation_results.rds' - binary file easy to read in R by *readRDS* function

+The 'SAMPLENAME.methylation_results.bed' file is formatted the same way like Methratio file

 ### FastQC report files
 The result files are located in *'/results/QC/FastQC'* directory.
 For each sample there are four output files: